 Close

-Our Maryland pedestrian accident lawyers handle claims for victims hit by a car or other motor vehicle.
-Our attorneys have earned millions of dollars for victims in settlements and verdicts in pedestrian accident injury claims.
+Our Baltimore, Maryland, pedestrian accident lawyers handle claims for victims hit by a car or other motor vehicle.
+Our attorneys have earned millions for victims in settlements and verdicts in pedestrian accident claims.

 This page is about

-2. what settlement amounts and jury payouts victims see in these claims, and
+• What settlement amounts and jury payouts a pedestrian accident victim see in these claims, and

-3. what our lawyers do to maximize the settlement value of these cases for our client
+• How our lawyers maximize the settlement value of these cases for our client

 Every day in Maryland, pedestrians crossing a crosswalk, jogging down the street, walking through a parking lot, and even walking on the sidewalk are stuck by cars or trucks.
 Obviously, a pedestrian does not have the luxury of a seat belt, the steel protection of a car, or even the luxury of a motorcycle helmet.